aurelatioukpe/Personals-Scripts/README.md

 source ~/.bashrc
 ```

-This will load the changes made to your .bashrc file.
+This will load the changes made to your `.bashrc` file.
-Now you should be able to run the genmake script from anywhere in your terminal simply by using its name (genmake).
+Now you should be able to run the genmake script from anywhere in your terminal simply by using its name `genmake` ;)
-Also, make sure that the Python interpreter specified in the first line of the script `(#!/usr/bin/env python)` is correct for your environment.
-If you're using Python 3, you can replace python with python3 in this line ;)